 There are always needs and times of refreshing, but trying to live from a place of revival instead of daily following Jesus is to miss the beauty of the Christian life.
 Revival is wonderful, but it achieves its purpose when it leads to discipleship, a daily time of prayer, worship, reading, and a deep study of the Word.
 Reading Scripture is great; we are changed when we study it and allow its truth to take deep root in our hearts and spirits.

-Ephesians 4:21-24 NASB “if indeed you have heard Him and have been taught in Him, just as truth is in Jesus, that, in reference to your former manner of life, you lay aside the old self, which is being corrupted in accordance with the lusts of deceit, and that you be renewed in the spirit of your mind, and put on the new self, which in the likeness of God has been created in righteousness and holiness of the truth.”
+Ephesians 4:21-24 NKJV “ if indeed you have heard Him and have been taught by Him, as the truth is in Jesus: 22 that you put off, concerning your former conduct, the old man which grows corrupt according to the deceitful lusts, 23 and be renewed in the spirit of your mind, 24 and that you put on the new man which was created according to God, in true righteousness and holiness.”

-Romans 12:2 AMPC “Do not be conformed to this world (this age), [fashioned after and adapted to its external, superficial customs], but be transformed (changed) by the [entire] renewal of your mind [by its new ideals and its new attitude], so that you may prove [for yourselves] what is the good and acceptable and perfect will of God, even the thing which is good and acceptable and perfect [in His sight for you].”
+Romans 12:2 NKJV “And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.”

 I love the moves of God.
 I love incredible worship services.
 Let passionate worship cause you to pursue the person of Jesus.
 From Genesis to Revelation, the Word reveals Jesus because it is not a book; it’s a person.